 A “returned check charge” of $25 is assessed for a check or electronic fund transfer returned by the bank for any reason.
 Under California Civil Code #1719, a returned check may create a liability of treble (three times) the amount owed, but not less than $100.
 Any returned items will void outstanding deferments, making all balances due in full immediately.
 The university may, at its option, cancel enrollment of any student whose check is returned unpaid by the bank.
 If the university does not exercise this option, the student will be responsible for all tuition and fees incurred.
 Students and parents should be aware that non-local checks may be held by the bank for the maximum time allowed by law.
 Please allow ample time for non-local funds to be made available by the date payment is due.

 You should check your account on USCe.pay any time you make a change to your enrollment.
-In addition, we email monthly billing statement notifications to all students who have outstanding balances or have activity on their student accounts during the month to their USC email addresses.
-Students must use USCe.pay to review their monthly statements.
+In addition, we email monthly billing statements to all students who have outstanding balances or have activity on their student accounts during the month to their USC email addresses.
+USC will discontinue mailing printed monthly billing statements to students effective spring 2008.
+The final printed statement will be mailed in early Dec.
+2007.
+After that mailing, students must use USCe.pay to review their monthly statements.
 For more information, please visit www.usc.edu/ebill.